-plov , naturally gluten-free, is a traditional Central Asian rice pilaf.
-It is cooked in layers, without being mixed.
-Traditionally, it is prepared in a large cauldron (kazán) with rice, meat, and vegetables for a complete meal.
-It is typically cooked with lamb but often also with beef, as I have prepared it here.
-It features chickpeas and raisins, for a mild and slightly sweet touch, carrots and onions that complete the dish.
-Spices such as cumin and coriander give the dish its distinctive character.
-Whole garlic, left to simmer, infuses the rice with its fragrance.
-It is traditionally cooked with sheep fat (fat tail), but here I use vegetable oil for a simpler and lighter cooking.
-It is an ideal dish to share with family or friends and a first step into Uzbekistan.
+plov , naturally gluten-free, is a traditional rice pilaf from Central Asian cuisine.
+It's cooked in layers, without being mixed.
+Traditionally, it's prepared in a large cauldron (kazán) with rice, meat, and vegetables for a complete meal.
+It's typically made with lamb but often also with beef, as I've prepared it here.
+Chickpeas and raisins add a touch of sweetness, while carrots and onions round out the dish.
+Spices like cumin and coriander give it its distinctive character.
+Whole garlic cloves, left to simmer, infuse the rice with their aroma.
+It's traditionally cooked with sheep fat (from the tail end), but I've used vegetable oil here for a simpler, lighter cooking method.
+It's an ideal dish to share with family or friends and a perfect introduction to Uzbekistan.

 Ingredients